Exploring Critical Collapse in the Semilinear Wave Equation using Space-Time Finite Elements: Numerical Results

 \subsection{Performance Tests}

-Results from simulations using the space-time FEM both with and without time decomposition are presented in this section.
+Performance results from simulations using the space-time FEM both with and without time decomposition are presented in this section.
 A self-similar solution resulting from the space-time FEM simulations using mesh refinement is also presented.
 Performance results were found using a cluster of Intel Xeon E5-2690 2.90 Ghz processors.

-In Tables~\ref{tbl:compm} and~\ref{tbl:convt}, comparisons of performance and final solution value when solving the semilinear wave equation using finite difference, space-time finite element with uniform mesh, and space-time finite element with mesh refinement methods are presented.
-The time preconditioner was not applied in Tables~\ref{tbl:compm} and~\ref{tbl:convt} in order to provide a control case against which to compare the effectiveness of the preconditioner.
+In Figure~\ref{fig:compm} and Table~\ref{tbl:convt}, comparisons of performance and final solution value when solving the semilinear wave equation are provided.
+These results compare using the finite difference method, the space-time finite element method with a uniform mesh, and the space-time finite element with mesh refinement to each solve the same problem.
+The time preconditioner was not applied in Figure~\ref{fig:compm} and Table~\ref{tbl:convt} in order to provide a control case against which to compare the effectiveness of the preconditioner.

-Table~\ref{tbl:compm} compares the results from different numerical method simulations.
+Figure~\ref{fig:compm} compares the results from different numerical method simulations.
+Conventional finite difference method (central scheme) is used to compare with FEM.
 The resolutions $(h=15/5000=0.003)$ are determined near the $r=0$ region.
-For testing the impact of performance, a high resolution, $h/4$ is chosen as a test case.
 The execution time of the finite difference method (FDM) is slightly slower than the uniform FEM.
 Results of the FEM with mesh refinement reach the desired residual, and it is faster than the other two methods.
-These results suggest a benefit in numerical efficiency by using space-time FEM with mesh refinement.
+These results suggest a benefit in numerical efficiency by using the space-time FEM with mesh refinement.

 Table~\ref{tbl:convt} shows the compared solution values of FDM and FEM, and indicates that the solutions of FDM and FEM are extremely close.
 The average value of the self-convergence factor for the FEM is $4.712$, indicating second order convergence.